abidlabs/shuffled_stats/README.rst

 	shuffled_stats.error_in_weights(w0,w)
 	>>> 0.13010948373615697	#13% error

-Can we improve performance by running three separate "trials" of this experiment, each consisting of 100 unordered labels (within each trial, the ordering of the labels is unknown, but labels within a trial must correspond to data points from that trial)?
+Can we improve performance by running three separate "trials" or "replications" of this experiment, each consisting of 100 unordered labels (within each trial, the ordering of the labels is unknown, but labels within a trial must correspond to data points from that trial)?
 We can test this easily with our library:

 .. code-block:: python